theryex/discord-ollama/README.md

 And a huge thank you to Google and their AI assistant, Jules.

 Jules played a significant role in developing these features, troubleshooting complex issues, and implementing fixes, demonstrating capabilities in understanding code, making targeted changes, debugging, and assisting with software development tasks by leveraging a suite of tools to interact with the codebase.
+I primarly wanted to make some changes to the bot myself, and got invited to test Jules out.
+It was extremely easy to use, and enabled more progress in two days than I'd be able to make in a month.
+So all the changes I've made were mostly just testing the capibilities of Jules.